I'm receiving a "Kernel panic" error after I've upgraded the kernel or tried to reboot my EC2 Linux instance. How can I fix this?

 - When you stop and start an instance, the public IP address of your instance changes.
 It's a best practice to use an Elastic IP address instead of a public IP address when routing external traffic to your instance.

 2. Choose Instances from the navigation pane, and then select the impaired instance.

-4. In the Description tab, select the Root device, and then select the EBS ID.
+4. In the Storage tab, select the Root device, and then select the Volume ID.

 Note: You can create a snapshot of the root volume as a backup before proceeding to step 5.

-5. Choose Actions, choose Detach Volume (/dev/sda1 or /dev/xvda), and then choose Yes, Detach.
+5. Choose Actions, Detach Volume (/dev/sda1 or /dev/xvda), and then choose Yes, Detach.